-I prefer to buy burgers already in 8-oz patties.
-This prevents over-working the meat and keeps the burgers flatter.
-I believe that the interior of the burger should be meat only, for binding.
+1. I prefer to buy burgers already in 8-oz patties (prevents over-working the meat, keeps them flatter, and I also believe that the interior should be meat only for binding purposes).
 If you buy a package of ground meat, gently roll into 8-oz patties.

-Separate the burgers on an aluminum pan.
-Put a small, concave dimple in the center of the patties with your thumb.
-This prevents the center from popping up during cooking.
-Add a light coating of Head Country Championship Seasoning in Original, then dust with ground black pepper.
+2. Separate the burgers on an aluminum pan.
+Put a small, concave dimple in the center of the patty with your thumb (prevents center from popping up during cooking).
+Add a light coating of Original Seasoning and then dust with ground black pepper.
 Flip with a spatula and repeat.
-Put the patties in the refrigerator while you preheat the grill.
+Put back in the refrigerator while you start the fire/grill.

-Preheat the grill to 450-500 degrees F, with a large cast iron skillet or griddle on top of the grates.
+3. Get the grill temperature up to 450-500 degrees with a cast iron griddle on top of the grates.
+If you have grill grates, you can also flip them over to the flat side up.
 Remove shredded cheese from the refrigerator.

-Place burgers directly on the preheated skillet or griddle with a spatula.
+4. Place burgers directly on the griddle with a spatula.
 Flip burgers after 8 minutes.
 Repeat and flip again after 8 minutes.
-Continue until the internal burger temperature is 150 degrees F.
+Continue until the internal burger temperature is 150 degrees.

-Prep and organize toppings and condiments.
+5. Prep and organize your condiments.
 Chop the onions, tomatoes (I prefer Roma), lettuce, etc. Toast the buns with butter, if you like.

-Flip the burgers one more time.
+6. Flip the burgers one more time.
 Place a healthy amount of shredded cheese on each burger, then place green chiles on top.
-Cover with a large aluminum pan, placing it over over the skillet or griddle and burgers.
+Cover with a large aluminum pan, placing it over over the griddle and hamburgers.
 Leave covered for 4-5 minutes.
-Remove burgers from the grill.

-Build your burgers from the bottom up.
-I prefer ketchup on the bottom bun, with a small piece of lettuce (so the bun doesn't get soggy), burger, tomato, onions, pickles, and mustard on the top bun.
-Use plenty of Head Country Hot & Spicy BBQ Sauce.
+7. Build your burger from the bottom up.
+I prefer ketchup on the bottom bun, with a small piece of lettuce (so the bun does not get soggy), cheeseburger, tomato, onions, pickles, and mustard on the top bun.
+Use Hot & Spicy BBQ Sauce as desired.